taniarascia/new-moon/README.md

 New Moon Theme for Brackets
 ===========================

+**New Moon is now available for Sublime Text!
+[Check it out!](https://github.com/taniarascia/new-moon-sublime)

 *Update 10/27/2015 - Improvements to matching brackets and active line*

 *Update 10/23/2015 - Improvements to legibility for comments and errors*